Raymond Maufrais: Expedition in French Guiana

 In Grigel he was given an abandoned canoe which turned out to be unusable.
 Having no money, he bought no supplies, thinking he would be able to live on what he hunted.
 He began walking accompanied by his dog Bobby, with a backpack so heavy he divided his load in half and would walk a kilometer with one half, then drop that and return for the other half.
 He wrote a daily journal, which tells of his troubles—he frequently lost the way, found practically nothing to eat, suffered from dysentery, and constantly fought a hostile forest.
 He was forced to eat lizards, snails, birds, and seeds.
 On 1 January 1950, completely exhausted and unable to even fire his gun, he reached the Tamouri and the little settlement Claude where he found only abandoned buildings.
 He was delirious, and finally killed Bobby and ate him.

 He was forced to accept that he could not stick to his original travel plan and set off downriver for the closest village, the creole village of Bienvenue, at 70 kilometers.
 An attempt to build a raft failed (it fell apart, waterlogged), so instead he intended to wade downstream and then, after being rested and re-equipped, to return upstream and continue his journey.
 On 13 January, he left all his notes and photo equipment in a bag in a hut, keeping only a little bag with necessities and his machete.
 He got into the water and disappeared in the rapids, never to be seen again.
 Evidence found later suggested he managed to travel another thirty-five miles.

 At the end of February or the beginning of March, a man from the Emerillon people traveled on the river Tampok, and passed through the Claude settlement where he found Maufrais's belongings.
 It was not until 6 July that the press agency of Suriname reported the news of Maufrais's disappearance.
 The news was picked up by the French press, and the affaire Maufrais was started, fed by a stream of articles, hypotheses, and controversies.

 The father's search

-Maufrais's father, Edgar, began looking for his son in 1952; he left his wife behind in Toulon.
+Maufrais' father, Edgar, began looking for his son in 1952; he left his wife behind in Toulon.
 He traveled twelve thousand kilometers in twelve years.
 He paid for his search by publishing his son's diaries (he also published his own book, À la recherche de mon fils, published by Éditions Julliard).
 By chance, a television crew from Réseau Outre-Mer 1re found him in Maripasoula in 1961, nine years into his fruitless search, and interviewed him.
 Afterward they also interviewed his wife back in Toulon.
 He returned to Toulon in June 1964, exhausted; he died ten years later.
 His wife slowly lost her mind and died in an asylum in Toulon in 1984.